Why Visit Banff National Park

 Contrary to popular belief – Banff National Park has so much to offer than just outdoor activities.
 Sure adventure seekers from all over the globe will travel to Banff to get their fill of adrenaline – but Banff National Park offers much more than that.

 Hit the Spa – From outdoor hot tubs to indulgent treatments and everything in between, soothing those tired muscles or just relaxing in the spa lounge with amazing views is something that you need to experience in Banff.
-Explore our own Willow Stream Spa.
+Explore our own Fairmont Spa.

 The culinary and bar scene in Banff has also become renowned.
 On any given night catch chefs and bartenders producing some swoon-worthy food and beverages.
 Some new additions to the scene?
 Rundle Bar, which is serving unreal cocktails and some really fresh eats.